SimonFinney/simonfinney.github.io/content/sections/index.md

-I've been working in the industry professionally for seven years, coaching and consulting on **agile practices**, **front end**, and **user experience** to enterprise engineering teams — I take pride in promoting developer-oriented practices and writing accessible, consistent, and scalable user interfaces.
+I take pride in writing accessible, consistent, performant, and scalable **user experiences** and promoting **front end development** best practices.

-If you'd like more information on my experience or the services I can provide, feel free to [view my LinkedIn profile](https://www.linkedin.com/in/simonfinney) or [drop me an email](mailto:simonjfinney@gmail.com).
+If you'd like more information on my work experience or the services I can provide, check out my [LinkedIn](https://www.linkedin.com/in/simonfinney), [GitHub](https://github.com/simonfinney), or [drop me an email](mailto:simonjfinney@gmail.com).

 ## Services